17th STOREP CONFERENCE

 Professor Witztum’s research interests are broadly focused on the relationship between ethics, economics and society.
 Through the study of both current issues and the history of economic analysis, he has been trying to explore further the relationship between the individual and society (and its institutions).
 Particular focus has been given to how social dispositions and ethical values—endogenously created— affect our understanding of the nature of the economic system, the purpose of exchange, forms of economic organisation, the role of government and the way in which we evaluate economic and social outcomes.
 He is the author of The Betrayal of Liberal Economics (vols I & II) published by Palgrave-Macmillan in June 2019 which, to an extent, is a culmination of his research agenda.
 He is currently working on the third volume which is dealing with the social and political consequences of the critique of economics in the first two volumes.
 Throughout his academic career he has published numerous articles in journals and books as well as edited conference proceedings.
 He had also been an editor and the book review editor of Economica.
 He has been active in the European Society for the History of Economic Thought (ESHET) where he served as the secretary as well as in the Guggenheim Programme for the History of Economics.

-The title of his talk at the forthcoming STOREP Conference is: The value of prices and the price of values.
+The title of his talk at the forthcoming STOREP Conference is: A powerful Misguided Idea: Natural order through the prism of values and prices.

 Anwar Shaikh, New School for Social Research, NYC